By Randall Parrish in 1907

 Close upon the heels of these earlier emigrants came the great Mormon migration of 1847.
-Words can scarcely picture this movement of thousands, in all conditions of life — men, women, and children, — bearing with them all their worldly possessions, and for months traveling across the wide Plains, seeking that home which they finally discovered amid the deserts of Utah.
+Words can scarcely picture this movement of thousands, in all conditions of life — men, women, and children, — bearing with them all their worldly possessions and for months traveling across the vast Plains, seeking that home which they finally discovered amid the deserts of Utah.
 Driven from Illinois by enraged citizens, leaving behind a deserted city, this body of religious enthusiasts, under the leadership of Brigham Young, struggled through Iowa, suffering torments from the bitter cold of winter, and the floods of spring, until their second winter’s camp was established on the banks of the Elkhorn in Nebraska.

-Behind them, in great trains, reaching in almost solid procession from the distant banks of the Missouri River toiled the faithful followers of the prophet.
-This passing of the disciples of the Church of Latter-Day Saints across the wilderness was one of the most wonderful sights witnessed upon the Great Plains, equaled, it is true, and possibly surpassed, in mere point of numbers a few years later by the rush of gold-seekers to California; yet, when one considers the difference in organization and purpose, this vast exodus remains almost without parallel in history.
+Behind them, in great trains, reaching in almost solid procession from the distant banks of the Missouri River, toiled the faithful followers of the prophet.
+This passing of the disciples of the Church of Latter-Day Saints across the wilderness was one of the most wonderful sights witnessed upon the Great Plains, equaled, it is true, and possibly surpassed, in mere point of numbers a few years later by the rush of gold-seekers to California.
+Yet, when one considers the difference in organization and purpose, this vast exodus remains almost without parallel in history.
 Nor did this strange migration cease with the passing of these pioneers.

-Earnest missionaries of the faith toiled with unremitting fervor in the Eastern States and Europe, their numerous converts, usually poor in all but religious enthusiasm, pressing westward in a continuous stream across the prairies up to the time of the coming of the railroads.
+Earnest missionaries of the faith toiled with unremitting zeal in the Eastern States and Europe, their numerous converts, usually poor in all but religious enthusiasm, pressing westward in a continuous stream across the prairies up to the time of the coming of the railroads.

 Route of the Mormons